-INAF-311 India Innovation Studio: Designing for Droughts 1
+INAF-311 India Innovation Studio: Designing for Public Health 1

 Giordano, Mark and Nooruddin, Irfan

 Each year, this studio-based course examines a different problem facing India.
-The course is taught through a multidisciplinary lens and operates in partnership with the Government of Maharashtra to design, prototype and implement a solution on the ground.
-This year, the topic is drought, which is particularly timely given indications that a severe drought is underway in Maharashtra at this time.
+The course is taught through a multidisciplinary lens and operates in partnership with Indian government and civil society stakeholders to design, prototype and implement a solution on the ground.
+This year, the topic is improving public health, specifically reducing infant and maternal mortality.

 The course is team taught in modules and led by Professors Irfan Nooruddin and Mark Giordano.
-In the fall semester of this studio, students will first academically explore the political, hydrologic, and infrastructure dimensions of drought.
-The spring semester will focus on the policy, economic, and ethical dimensions of potential solutions, which students will design working in close collaboration with experts in the field, stakeholders, and the Maharashtra government.
-Selected students will be offered the opportunity to travel to Bombay, Maharashtra, during summer 2017 to present policy recommendations to high-level officials in the Maharashtra government.
+In the fall semester of this studio, students will first academically explore the political, economic, and sociological dimensions of public health.
+The spring semester will focus on the development and implementation of potential solutions, which students will design working in close collaboration with experts in the field and government and civil society stakeholders.
+Selected students will be offered the opportunity to travel to India during summer 2018.

-While the studio is designed to be a year long course (Fall, Spring) with the option to continue research on the ground through the summer, students are allowed to take it for just a single semester too.
-Students who do take both semesters will be given preference for selection and funding for the summer trip to India.
+The studio is designed to be a year long course (Fall, Spring).
+Students who take both semesters will be given preference for selection and funding for the summer trip to India.

 Other academic years